Since opening in 1996 Unicorn Grocery has offered an unbeatable range of affordable, fresh and wholesome food to its South Manchester customer base.

 Maintaining an approach of direct purchasing and competitive pricing, Unicorn has become one of the largest and most successful wholefood outlets in the UK,named The Observer Food Monthly's 'Best Independent Shop' and Radio 4 Food Programme's 'Best Local Food Retailer’ in 2008.

-Unicorn’s basic offer is affordable, wholesome food with a focus on organic, fair-trade and local sourcing.
+Unicorn offers a huge range of affordable, wholesome food with a focus on organic, fair-trade and local sourcing.
 Ethical principles remain at the core of the business and influence not only what is sold but also how business is done.
 As a workers co-operative the shop is owned and managed by the people who work in it, and they have created a place they want to shop in themselves.

 Unicorn’s focus is on basic ingredients for tasty, interesting and really affordable cooking: